CocoaPods/trunk.cocoapods.org/doc/auth.md

 # Authorization

 We'll look at authorization from the client standpoint.
-The object of the iteraction is to get a valid and verified session token.
+The object of the interaction is to get a valid and verified session token.

 ## Very first token